mehwaffle10/Waffle_Balance/README.md

 - Are now flammable
 	- Ignite things that they bounce while on fire
 		- Ignite any held objects as well
-- No longer bounce enemy arrows.
-Die in 5 normal arrows
+- No longer bounce enemy projectiles.
+Die to:
+	- 5 normal arrows
+	- 1 fire arrow if not extinguished
+	- 1 bomb arrow
+	- 2 ballista bolts
+	- 1 bomb bolt
 - No longer bounce boats
 - Take increased damage in alignment with `Wood Structure Damage` section above
 - Can use action3 key (default space) to lock the angle the trampoline is facing